opentoonz/opentoonz_docs/source/applying_special_fx.rst

 ~~~~~~~~~~~
 Premultiplies the alpha channel of the Source node content.

 Full-color images which have a meaningful alpha channel come in two types: premultiplied or not.
-A non-premultiplied image can be recognized when it is loaded in Toonz because its edge, where there is a complete transparence on one side and opacity on the other, is not smooth, but displays a solid halo.
-With the premultiply effect it is possible to transform the image alpha-channel so that it is correctly read by Toonz.
+A non-premultiplied image can be recognized when it is loaded in OpenToonz because its edge, where there is a complete transparence on one side and opacity on the other, is not smooth, but displays a solid halo.
+With the premultiply effect it is possible to transform the image alpha-channel so that it is correctly read by OpenToonz.

 .. note:: Full-color images can also be premultiplied by using a Level Settings option, or processed permanently in the browser, so that there is no need to apply the effect in the schematic (see  :ref:`Editing Level Settings <editing_level_settings>`  and  :ref:`Using the File Browser <using_the_file_browser>`  ).